Skip to main content

 Find out whether you need a visa to attend Culinary Academy, when a tourist visa may still be required, and how Culinary Academy differs from paid work or hospitality jobs.

-In most cases, you do not need a work visa to attend Culinary Academy because you are joining as a student or trainee, not as an employee.
+In most cases, you do not need a work visa to attend Culinary Academy because you are joining as a student, not as an employee.

-Culinary Academy is a training program, not paid work.
-You attend to learn in a supervised course environment, not to work as hired kitchen staff.
+Culinary Academy is a training programme, not paid work.
+You attend to learn in a supervised course environment, not as hired kitchen staff.

 However, you may still need a tourist visa or other permission to enter the country, depending on: